keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/appcontext.md

 * **spec**
   * **custom-attributes** -- list of key-value pairs that are propagated to the application trace as attributes.
-       For example, the following lines adds the `commit-id` and `author` information to the `KEPTN_CONTEXT`
+       For example, the following lines add the `commit-id` and `author` information to the `KEPTN_CONTEXT`
        of the workload or `KeptnApp` where it is specified: